jscottsmith/react-scroll-parallax/README.md

 **`update()`**

-Updates all cached attributes for parallax elements then updates their postitions.
+Updates all cached attributes for parallax elements then updates their positions.

 **`destroy()`**